What Is Low-Code Governance and Why It Matters

 Give teams the freedom to build, test, and share safely by enabling:

-- Integrated observability: Superblocks tracks every user action, data access, and permission change.
-You can feed these logs into your existing monitoring tools for reporting and security investigations.
+• Audit logging: Every user action, data access event, and permission change gets logged.
+You can feed these logs into your existing SIEM or monitoring tools for compliance reporting and security investigations.

 5 steps to set up scalable governance